puntorigen/deskcloud-mcp/README.md

 Content-Type: application/json

 {
-    "content": "Search the weather in Dubai"
+    "content": "Search the weather in Santiago, Chile" }
-}
 ```